 "You sure got a gem with Maury," Robert said, "I wouldn't anoint him with Vaseline."

 Betty moved us forward, "OK, shall we begin?
 I should explain, Harry, that each of us picks topics we feel need to be discussed, either from the subjective world of humans, or others.
 Watch us for a while and perhaps you'll throw in a topic."

-"Harry, if I could interrupt briefly," said Betty, "I'll just explain to Gandalf, on the subject of 'media,' that contemporary humans are extraordinarily isolated from each other, almost as if the species were evolving from individual thinkers in small groups to semi-aware hive workers under central control.
-Ancient humans were flush with their world, perceiving it directly and acting upon it directly.
-Today information about the world and human governance comes to most humans electronically from distant centralized sources.
+"Robert, if I could interrupt briefly," said Betty, "on the subject of 'media,' since information in our society is spread so differently than in Middle-earth, I'd like to explain to Gandalf that humans today are extraordinarily isolated from each other, almost as if the species were evolving from individual thinkers in small groups to semi-aware hive workers under central control.
+Ancient humans were flush with their world, receiving information directly from it and responding directly back.
+Today, information about the world and its human governance comes to most humans (those not in human governance) electronically, from distant centralized sources.
 The flow of information is one-way; there is no interaction, no affecting of the world by the human recipient of 'the news.'
 Since humans don't deal with the world directly, they are cut off from each other."

+I sighed (inwardly) at Robert's gila-centric universe.
 The group lapsed into silence.
-Finally Jesus looked up and asked, "Who else has a topic?"
+Finally Jesus looked up and asked, "Does anyone else have a topic?"

 "I do," said Betty, "I've been reading Hillary Clinton's new book.
 What strikes me is how stunned she was by her loss.
 She had made plans for an extravagant inaugural under a symbolic glass ceiling, and she still expected those plans to be carried out as late as election eve.
 When Trump won it felt to her like being hit by a truck, with a concomitant lack of comprehension."